kaycebasques/technicalwriting.dev/a11y/skip.rst

 `keyboard compatibility <https://www.w3.org/WAI/perspective-videos/keyboard/>`_
 is a P0 (top priority) website accessibility feature.
-(I don't know if this "skip to main content" feature per se should be considered P0, but keyboard navigation in general definitely should be.)
+(I don't know if this "skip to main content" feature per se should be considered P0, but keyboard navigation in general definitely should be.
+C-Loftus on Hacker News shared this helpful survey on screen reader user preferences: https://webaim.org/projects/screenreadersurvey/)

 ------------
 How it works